Theodore Argles: The Bulletin

 The Bulletin was founded in 1880 by J. F. Archibald and John Haynes, who was previously an editor on Samuel Bennett's The Evening News.
 According to Haynes, Argles simply "drifted onto" the Bulletin staff.

 He collaborated with Irish fellow-bohemian Victor Daley in the early Bulletin years as "Pepper and Salt".
-Both had the devil-may-care irresponsible attitude to life, their wives and to their own well-being.
-And both were gloriously inventive, witty writers.
+Both had an irresponsible attitude to life, their wives and to their own well-being.
 Edwin Caddy made a third participant in a lot of rowdy shenanigans.

 In 1881 Archibald, Heaton and Haynes, as proprietors of the Bulletin, were sued by a solicitor, Thomas Robertson, for an article which appeared in the issue of 15 January, and Argles was named by Heaton as its author.

 No defence was offered, apart from the fact that Robertson had not been named, so only those who knew him would understand the allusion, and Robertson was awarded £1000.
 It has been asserted that Archibald enjoyed such cases, as they boosted his paper's image.
 According to Haynes, it was Argles who alerted Robertson to the fact of his mention in the article.

 In 1882 Argles wrote an article for a new Sydney journal Society, which Robertson also claimed libelled him.
 The publisher, Alfred Argles (Note: It is not known whether Alfred Argles, publisher of Society, if not a fiction created for the purpose, is the same person as his uncle, who married one Elizabeth in Adelaide in 1849, had a son Alfred in 1850 and a daughter Harriet in 1851.) issued a fulsome apology, in which he announced dissolution of the partnership with Theo Argles and closure of the publication.